Jopp-gh/Obsidian-Dune84/README.md

 ### Updates

 To make sure you're always up-to-date, open Obsidians `Preferences>Appearance>` then click on `Check for updates`
-> → If you can't run the newest version of Obsidian, then try to install older [releases](https://github.com/Jopp-gh/Obsidian-Dune84/releases) of Dune.
-Note, you should prefer to install Dune directly from your Obsidian app as the files under **releases** are older versions and only made available for backward compatibiliy purposes.
+> → _If you can't run the newest version of Obsidian_, then try to install older [releases](https://github.com/Jopp-gh/Obsidian-Dune84/releases) of Dune.
+Note, you should prefer to install Dune directly from within your Obsidian app as the files under **releases** here are older versions and available for the only purpose to add backwards compatibiliy to older versions of Obsidian.

 <br>